markolofsen/django-revolution/django_revolution/README.md

 ## 🙋 FAQ

 **Q: Is this production-ready?**
 ✅ Yes.
-Used in monorepos and multi-tenant production apps.
+Used in multi-tenant production apps and large-scale Django projects.

 **Q: What if I use DRF with custom auth?**
 Use `setHeaders()` or `setApiKey()` to inject custom logic.

-**Q: Can I use this in non-monorepo setups?**
+**Q: Can I use this for simple projects?**
 Absolutely!
-Monorepo integration is completely optional.
-Just don't pass the `monorepo` parameter to `get_revolution_config()`.

-**Q: How do I configure multiple monorepos?**
-Use `MonorepoSettings` with a list of `MonorepoConfig` objects.
-Each config can be enabled/disabled independently.
+Django Revolution works great for any Django project, from simple APIs to complex multi-zone applications.

 **Q: What if I need only TypeScript clients?**
 Use `--typescript` flag to generate only TS clients.